jw3/example-rust-particle-nrf52840/README.md

   - set `DEFMT_LOG` for log level

 ## notes
+1. Scaffold future projects with https://github.com/knurling-rs/app-template
-1. the debugger was not initially found by `probe-run --list-probes`
+2. the debugger was not initially found by `probe-run --list-probes`
    - holding in the button while inserting it and it worked
    - after that even it works without holding button